-So there’s a dumbass story behind this story.
+So there’s an idiotic story behind this story.
 It is, in fact, based on actual prank-texting that happened at one point.
 It was my brother in real life, pretending to be a girl and asking some guy from school to homecoming and whatnot.
 It happened very much like this, too: the dude eventually called, my brother realized that his voice on the voicemail recording would give him away, and falsetto conversation ensued.

 So, yeah, Sano would definitely chatspeak, abbreviate, typo, and misspell all over anyone he texted (especially with T9 and whatnot, which is the era this story is set in; ah, nostalgia), but there was no way in hell I was going to write it like that.
 Consider this a translation.

 I’ve rated this story .